bandprotocol/bandchain-docs/docs/data-tunnel/route-types/02-ibc.md

 ## Core App Implementation

 Below is an example implementation of the `OnRecvPacket` function to support the IBC Tunnel on the destination chain.
-The complete implementation can be found in the [tunnel-consumer](https://github.com/bandprotocol/tunnel-consumer) repository.
+The complete implementation will be available in the tunnel-consumer repository [Link to be added].

 ```go
 // OnRecvPacket implements the IBCModule interface